gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 ## 02-global-inst-tracker

-So our `LocalInstTracker` now should only be like the following.
-Note that it has an pointer to a `GlobalInstTracker`.
+So our `LocalInstTracker` now should only have the following.
+Note that it has a pointer to a `GlobalInstTracker`.
 This is how we can notify the `GlobalInstTracker` from the `LocalInstTracker`.

 ```cpp
 class LocalInstTracker : public ProbeListenerObject